akang943578/java-bard-api/README.md

 export _BARD_API_KEY=XXXXXXXXX_*********************xxxxxxxxxyyyyyyyyyyyyyzz.
 ```

 4. Then you can use it in your java code.
-(Note: perhaps you need to restart you IDE to apply the environment variable)
+(Note: perhaps you need to restart your IDE to apply the environment variable)
 ```java
 import com.api.bard.BardClient;